 "We were taken on field trips to San Francisco State University and UC Berkeley at no charge," Rios said.
 "Going to these college campuses broadened my horizons about higher education."

 The Summer Institute included a basic English class, a self-paced online math course, and a counseling class.

 "The class was a learning community, and some of us developed close relationships with each other and with our instructor," he said.
 "My counseling instructor encouraged me to reach for my dreams, and later she even wrote a letter of recommendation for me when I was applying for scholarships."
-Rios was recently notified that he has been awarded the Coleman and the Dennis & Rowe Architecture scholarships through the DVC Foundation.
+Rios was recently notified that he has been awarded the Coleman and the Dennis and Rowe Architecture scholarships through the DVC Foundation.

 "I would definitely recommend the EOPS Summer Institute for high school students seeking more detailed information about college," he said.
 "It makes the transition from high school to college so much easier. "